CrowderSoup/jsfiddle-utils/README.md

-# jsfiddle-utils
+# jsutils
-Just some utils that I use when working with jsfiddle.net
+Just a few JavaScript utils that I write to make my life easier or generally just have fun.